ctxppc/Conifer/Documentation/2 Shadows.md

 # Shadows
-Conifer lazily computes and caches components in a tree, and lazily recomputes them in response to external changes.
+Conifer lazily computes and caches components in a tree.
 This allows developers to easely write lazy algorithms on very large (possibly infinite) trees.

 Since Conifer is responsible for managing the computation of components, accesses to subcomponents are regulated through **shadows**, which represents an instantiated component in a component tree.
 A shadow allows for full traversal, including to the parent of the shadowing component.